 Diagnosing an Internal Injury

 Internal injuries also present diagnostic challenges for medical professionals.
-To simplify the process they use ultrasound, CT scans, and other tools.
-When necessary, emergency surgeons rely on diagnostic surgeries to identify internal injuries, repair any damage, and control bleeding.
+They use ultrasound, CT scans, and other tools to simplify the process.
+Emergency surgeons rely on diagnostic surgeries to identify internal injuries, repair any damage, and control bleeding when necessary.
 Types of diagnostic surgeries include:

 What Types of Accidents Cause Internal Injuries?